 Currently, Julian is a Company Director at Impressions Gallery, a Nominator for Prix Pictet Photography Prize, and sits on the Advisory Board of the Rory Peck Trust - the only organisation dedicated to the support, welfare and safety of freelance film & photography newsgatheres around the world.

-Channel Crossing approaching Brexit, December 2020.
+Approaching Brexit, The English Channel, December 2020.
 Photograph Julian Rodriguez

 Julian Rodriguez.
 Polaroid, by the late, great Colin Jarvie.